Information for high value residents about locating to Jersey

 Consideration will be given to the applicant's previous ability to fulfil their economic or financial commitments.

-The Minister for Treasury and Resources may attach specific conditions to granting the application for the 2011 rules to apply.
+The Comptroller may attach specific conditions to granting the application for the 2018 rules to apply.
 Such conditions would depend on the specific details of the applicant's circumstances.

-The Minister for Treasury and Resources will respond within 30 days of receipt of a full application.
+The Comptroller will respond within 30 days of receipt of a full application.